Smith–Ninth Streets station: Renovation

 In 2007, the MTA announced a three-year, $257.5 million renovation project of the elevated Culver Viaduct, and that for twenty-seven months, this station would be fully or partially closed for a $32 million renovation.
 The renovation was necessitated because the viaduct was falling apart, with leaks and broken concrete riddling it.
 The station and the portions of the viaduct near the station had to be encased in a mesh wrapping because there was a significant danger of concrete falling from the viaduct.

 On January 18, 2011, the second phase of the Culver Viaduct rehabilitation project began, resulting in the closure of the Manhattan-bound platform.
 This required northbound trains to use the express track and stop at a temporary platform placed over the local track.
 Due to construction limitations, the platform could only accommodate G trains; F trains bypassed this station on the same track.
 On June 20, 2011, the station was closed entirely for further renovations, to be reopened in December 2012.
 Due to delays and cost overruns, it reopened on April 26, 2013.
 Additional work was performed after the station reopened but it did not affect service.

-Residents lobbied for an elevator in the station during the renovation, but a spokesman for the MTA said that installation of an elevator was too costly and prohibitive, and that such an elevator would have damaged the station's structural integrity.
+Residents lobbied for an elevator in the station during the renovation, but a spokesman for the MTA initially said that installation of an elevator was too costly and prohibitive, and that such an elevator would have damaged the station's structural integrity.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.
+In August 2025, the MTA and state legislators Andrew Gounardes and Jo Anne Simon announced that elevators would be installed in the station.